ethereal-hell/ethereal-hell/README.md

 # byi
-introverted, i'm don't usually int first
+introverted, i don't usually interact first

 i'm not one to use tonetags, do not hesitate to ask me if my tone seems unclear